adj-dev/liri/README.md

 4. `node liri` _or_ `node liri.js`

 ## A quick note on entering arguments
 When adding any search term quotes are not recommended as they could throw off the APIs - though Liri will attempt to handle it.
-If there are no results Liri will let you know that none found.
+If there are no results Liri will let you know that none were found.

 ## Commands
 There are 6 different commands that the user can use.